 - Lideres Latinos en un Mundo Multicultural

 - Youth, Family and Culture

-The Final Project serves as the culmination of the degree, providing students with an opportunity to integrate coursework and reflection and then apply this learning to a particular ministry context.
-The intended result is a unique and practical contribution both to the student's ministry and to the broader Christian community.
-There are three options:
+The Doctoral Project serves as the culmination of the degree, providing students with an opportunity to integrate coursework and reflection and then apply this learning to a particular ministry context.
+The intended result is a unique and practical contribution both to the student’s ministry and to the broader Christian community.

-Ministry Focus Paper: A biblically-based, theologically sound paper that explores and develops a strategy to address a specific aspects of ministry in a particular context.
+This project is a major ministry project: A biblically-based, theologically sound paper that explores and develops a strategy to address specific aspects of ministry in a particular context.

-The Doctor of Ministry office highly recommends that students start their Final Project at least two (2) years before the time they hope to graduate.
-Students are allowed to formally begin the Final Project process once the following items have been completed:
+The Doctor of Ministry Office requires that students start their Doctoral Project at least two years before the time they hope to graduate and before their fourth year of study.
+Students are allowed to formally begin the Doctoral Project process once the following items have been completed:

 - At least 24 units of coursework have been completed and grades for this coursework have been posted to the student's transcript.

 - Preparation, which must be completed prior to the class, consisting of various combinations of reading (up to 4,500 pages for a 12-unit course; 3,000 pages for an 8-unit course; or 1,500 pages for a 4-unit course), working with audio or video tapes, and written assignments;

 - A one- or two-week intensive period of classroom interaction; and